miudacat/miudacat/README.md

 I'm a Vietnamese#1 - Safe - 18+ severs player

-I usually offtab and afk so please w2i if you want to int or c+h !
+I usually go offtab and afk so please w2i if you want to int or c+h !

 Satoran, Lutherandal dni.